BenMinch/PIGv/README.md

 Pipeline for the identification of giant virus genomes from metagenomic datasets

 # Description
+**GO check out [BEREN](https://gitlab.com/benminch1/BEREN).
+It has PIGv integrated inside of it and is much easier to install and run.
+It also has more functionality**
 An easy to install and use pipeline to bin, clean, annotate, classify, and quantify genomes of giant viruses from metagenomic datasets.
 This program also includes the software **ViraScreen** which can save you a lot of time by screening your raw fastq reads for signs of giant viruses before you start the pipeline.

 # Citation